 New from the Sifriyah…

 Let There Be Water by Seth Siegel is the 2016-17 One Book One Community pick.
 Through intense research, the author illustrates how Israel can serve as a model for the United States and other countries showing how to avoid and prevent the worst of future water disasters.
 Surely, this nonfiction study would be helpful reading as we all have felt the effects of this summer’s lack of adequate rain, and realize how precious a resource water is.
 As most of you know, being a part of One Book One Community involves creating a program relating to Siegel’s emphasis on water.
 Sifriyah is in the process of developing a program to collect and provide new water bottles for folks at Oasis: A Haven for Women and Children.
 We are in the planning stages right now, but we are excited to build and to foster water conservation.
-Stay tuned as we mature our program, and please be ready to support our cause with your own new water bottle donations.
+Thank you for supporting our cause with your own new water bottle donations!

 The One Book One Community selection for last year was A Backpack, A Bear, and Eight Crates of Vodka, by Lev Golinkin.
 (Even if you missed our events, read the book – it’s great!)